utkdigitalinitiatives/Islandora_manual/modules/tests/scholar_thesis_ingest.md

 	2.  child namespace: gradthes
 	3.  target directory: /home/vagrant/scholar_thesis_pdf_dc
 	4.  content models: islandora:sp_pdf,ir:thesisCModel
-	5. Run the test as user=vagrant.
-(I have done it as user=root; there were problems.)
+	5. Run the test as user=admin.
+	6. I have used the drush commands logged in as vagrant and logged in as root.
+It did not matter which.

 ####The Three Commands
 	1. vagrant@trace:~# cd /var/www/drupal
-	2. vagrant@trace:/var/www/drupal# drush -v --user=vagrant --uri=http://localhost --content_models=islandora:sp_pdf,ir:thesisCModel --type=directory --target=/home/vagrant/scholar_thesis_pdf_dc  --parent=islandora:gradthes --namespace=gradthes ibsp
+	2. vagrant@trace:/var/www/drupal# drush -v --user=admin --uri=http://localhost --content_models=islandora:sp_pdf,ir:thesisCModel --type=directory --target=/home/vagrant/scholar_thesis_pdf_dc  --parent=islandora:gradthes --namespace=gradthes ibsp
-	3. vagrant@trace:/var/www/drupal# drush islandora_batch_ingest -v --user=vagrant --uri=http://localhost
+	3. vagrant@trace:/var/www/drupal# drush islandora_batch_ingest -v --user=admin --uri=http://localhost

   - About the 3 commands
 	1. You have to be in the drupal home directory to use drush.
-  	2. You have to be user vagrant.
+  	2. You have to run with  user=admin.
-	3. The drush commands may look as if they are typed on multiple lines, but it has to be typed on one continuous line.
+	3. The drush commands may look as if they are typed on multiple lines, but they each have to be typed on one continuous line.

 #### What is the next step?<br/>